[Hybrid] 2024 EU Elections: Navigating the Impacts of the EU Elections on EU-China Relations and Business in China Go back »

-* Teams link will be shared with online attendees closer to the event.
+* Teams link will be shared with online attendees close to the event.

 The 2024 European elections mark the beginning of a new chapter for the European Union.
 The incoming Members of the European Parliament will be pivotal in appointing key EU positions and will have a significant influence on shaping and enacting new EU legislation.
 They will also play a critical role in ratifying new trade agreements and policies.